Donald Trump to Donate Money Foreign Governments Spend at His Hotels to U.S. Treasury

-"This way it is the American people who profit"
+"This way it is the American people who profit"+ READ ARTICLE

 Donald Trump’s team addressed concerns about his potential conflicts of interest on Wednesday by saying he would donate all money spent by foreign governments on bills at his hotels to the U.S. Treasury.